 image resolution must be capable of detecting a single dolphin (c.
 2.5 metres long) at the surface when zoomed in.

-At the outset of each pile driving day, pile driving shall only commence once thirty (30) minutes of ‘inner harbour observations’ have been made in accordance with condition 12.11 and no cetaceans have been detected.
+At the outset of each pile driving day, pile driving must only commence once thirty (30) minutes of ‘inner harbour observations’ have been made in accordance with condition 12.11 and no cetaceans have been detected.

 If any cetacean is reported within the inner harbour whilst pile driving is underway, pile driving will immediately cease for the remainder of the day or until the animal(s) is seen to depart through Stella Passage and is clear of the relevant Shutdown Zone.